-The computational grid for the SKF 1.1 aerofoil section with a manoeuvre flap deflected 15° consists of 93,485 cells, 140,597 cell-edges and 47,878 vertices.
+The inner region of the computational grid for the SKF 1.1 aerofoil section with a manoeuvre flap deflected 15° is shown in Figure 4.
+The grid consists of 93,485 cells, 140,597 cell-edges and 47,878 vertices.
 There are 371 and 252 cell-edges on the surfaces of the main-aerofoil and flap elements, respectively.
-Transition is fixed at 0.05 and 0.4 chord lengths on the upper and lower surfaces of the main aerofoil, respectively.
-Similarly, transition is fixed close to the leading edge of the flap element, at 0.85 and 0.90 chord lengths respectively on the upper and lower surfaces.
-Four experimental cases are considered, Runs 252 to 255, with an incidence angle correction of -21⁄2° being applied to the nominal experimental values for the computations.
-Figures 8 to 11 indicate a very satisfactory level of agreement between predictions and experiment for the pressure distributions on the main aerofoil element and the trailing-edge flap.
-Note that the flap upper surface flow remains essentially subsonic for all of these flow cases.
-The predicted position of the main aerofoil upper surface shock wave is slightly downstream of experiment, with a small under-prediction of the pressure recovery downstream of the shock wave.
+Transition is fixed at 0.05 and 0.4 chord on the upper and lower surfaces of the main aerofoil, respectively.
+Similarly, transition is fixed close to the leading edge of the flap element, at 0.85 and 0.90 chord respectively on the upper and lower surfaces.
+Two experimental cases are considered, Runs 254 and 255, with an incidence angle correction of $-21/4^{\circ}$ being applied to the nominal experimental values for the computations.
+Figures 5 and 6 indicate a very satisfactory level of agreement between predictions and experiment for the pressure distributions on the main aerofoil element and the trailing-edge flap.
+Note that the flap upper surface flow remains subsonic for both of these transonic flow cases.
+The predicted position of the main aerofoil upper surface shock wave is slightly downstream of experiment, with a small underprediction of the pressure recovery downstream of the shock wave.
 Again, these differences are most probably associated with uncertainties in wind-tunnel wall interference effects.
 The Mach number contours show the increasing size of the supersonic region on the upper surface of the main aerofoil as the incidence angle is increased, together with an associated thickening of the main aerofoil wake above the flap upper surface.
 Also to be seen is the closed re-circulation bubble sitting in the flap cove region.